When I was a kid, we spent a lot of time down in Baja, California. We would visit during long weekend trips and holiday vacations.

 - 8 large eggs

-- To plate, place 2 tortillas next to each other on the plate and top each tortilla with a fried egg.
-Spread desired amount of Ranchera Sauce over the eggs.
+To plate, place 2 tortillas next to each other on the plate and top each tortilla with a fried egg.
+Spread desired amount of Ranchero Sauce over the eggs.